quicoto/WordPress-Tweet-Archive-Importer/README.md

 Use this script to assign a category to those posts by looking at posts not in certain categories.

+**There's a small issue** where the more times you execute it the longer it takes.
+My guess is the queries take longer to search?
+I suppose we should create mySQL queries instead of using the WordPress function to call the database.
+For my case, 30K results (in batches of 500) in the end took about 80 seconds each batch.
+Way to much but well, it works.

 ## Configuration

 Set the values at the begining of the file.